daht-x/sagitta/libraries/core/documentation/monads/result.md

   public Result<TFailure, TSuccessToBind> Bind<TSuccessToBind>(Func<TSuccess, Result<TFailure, TSuccessToBind>> createResultToBind)
   ```

-- Description: Creates a new result in combination with another result,
+- Description: Binds the previous result to a new one.
-which may have the same or different type of expected success.
 - Generics:

   | Name             | Description                      |